 Headache and head trauma are common presenting problems in both primary care and the Accident and Emergency department.
-Plain skull X-ray films (plain skull films) have largely been superseded by CT scanning and/or MRI scans in the context of both headaches and head injuries.
+Plain skull X-ray (SXR) films (plain skull films) have largely been superseded by CT scanning and/or MRI scans in the context of both headaches and head injuries.
 This is also true in paediatric patients.
-Skull X-rays are, however, still useful in children in whom non-accidental injury is suspected to detect previous injuries.
+Validated clinical tools do exist for evaluating the need for further imaging when the head trauma is fairly minor.

 Indications for plain skull X-ray

 Head injury or not

 |CT scanning is the recommended investigation and criteria for CT scanning are provided in the National Institute for Health and Care Excellence (NICE) guidance.|

 Non-head injury cases